 The parental leave payment period must be continuous

-Parental leave payments are payable for one continuous period of up to 18 weeks.
+Parental leave payments are payable for one continuous period of up to 22 weeks.
+There will be a further increase to 26 weeks from 1 July 2020.
 If you transfer some or all of your parental leave payment (external link) , your spouse or partner must also take the amount transferred in one continuous period that starts the day after your payment period ends.

 The earliest date that the parental leave payment period can start from is:

-- the date the person starts parental leave (or finishes work), and
+- the date the person starts parental leave (or finishes work), or

 The latest date that the parental leave payment period can start from is: